raebans/SMAPhones/README.md

-    User is able to compare data between extension numbers Dashboard displays top 5 and bottom 5 most/least active on phones User can sort information via incoming/outgoing line
+    User is able to compare data between extension numbers Dashboard displays top 5 and bottom 5 most/least active on phones User can sort information via incoming/outgoing line Data is gathered in real-time via telnet connection